We have 186 braids right now. Next Workshop Sunday September 22nd, 3 PM.

 Upcoming social braid tying events:

-Get your group or community together (or do it yourself with a buddy - it is helpful for one person to hold the knot end while one person braids -- or use clamps) & braid, knot, & twist your fabrics together, following the basic instructions below.
+Get your group or community together (or do it yourself with a buddy).
+It is helpful for one person to hold the knot end while one person braids (or use clamps) & braid, knot, & twist your fabrics together, following the basic instructions below.
 You can sew decorative items onto your strand if you like.
 Eventually we will link all these strands together to form a protective weaving that can be used in different #NoACP (or #NoMVP) protests, gatherings, & art exhibits .
-Note that a VERY IMPORTANT part of the project is completing the Story Form (download at the icon above) to say why you picked the fabrics and your ties to the #NoACP protest movement, and sending that description, along with the braids, to Amelia.
+Note that a VERY IMPORTANT part of the project is completing the Story Form (download at the icon above) to say why you picked the fabrics and your ties to the #NoPipelines protest movement, and sending that description, along with the braids, to Amelia.

 - Download the My Ties That Bind Story form (above).

 - Gather lengths of fabric, ideally 4 to 5 feet, but short pieces from old shirts etc. tied together work fine too, at least 3 pieces to braid.

 - Braid, twist, add knots, sew on special objects (bells, beads, a pocket to hold your message), write on your braid if you like.
 Watch the video about how to make the braids.

 - Use fabric that comes from your life, that has a story, or that is linked to your pipeline resistance.
 Here are some examples:

 - I love winter on the farm and this old scarf has seen me through some cold ones.
 May it help protect our land from the pipeline.